shubhamj2611/shubhamj2611.github.io/_pages/teaching.md

 <p style="text-align:center; color:Blue; font-size:30px; font-weight:bold;"> Mentor </p>

-*	Mentoring a master’s student as a Postdoctoral research fellow, Jan 2023 to current
+*	Mentoring a master’s student as a postdoctoral research fellow for the NSERC Alliance Project, Jan 2023-current
-*	Trained and mentored 3 summer students at UBC, 2018-2020
+*	Trained and mentored 3 summer students at UBC for various research projects, 2018-2020